 The Hawaii Steel Guitar Festival is one of a series of Hawaiian Steel Guitar festivals produced and presented by the Hawaii Institute for Music Enrichment and Learning Experiences (HIMELE) and the Ke Kula Mele Hawai'i School of Hawaiian Music in collaboration with its partners.
 The Hawaii festival is made possible through collaboration with the Mauna Lani Bay Hotel and Bungalows.
 The Kaua'i Steel Guitar Festival is held each February in collaboration with the Courtyard by Marriott at Coconut Beach in Kapa'a, Kaua'i.
 The flagship Maui Steel Guitar Festival is held in the spring on Maui in collaboration with the Arts Education for Children Group (AECG) and the Ka'anapali Beach Hotel.
 The Waikiki Steel Guitar Festival is held in the summer at the Royal Grove performance venue (Helumoa) in collaboration with the Royal Hawaiian Center.
 HIMELE also produces the Hawaiian Steel Guitar Festivals at local community venues on O'ahu at the Windward Mall in Kaneohe and Ka Makana Ali'i in Kapolei.
 All festivals are free and open to the public and are presented to increase awareness and foster interest in the Hawaiian Steel Guitar, an instrument important to Hawaiian music and culture.
 Please see the HIMELE Events page for actual festival dates.

 These festivals are made possible through grants and contributions from corporate sponsors and private individuals, supplemented by in-kind contributions and volunteer resources.
+This program is supported in part by the Hawaii Tourism Authority and the State Foundation on Culture and the Arts through appropriations from the Legislature of the State of Hawaii and by the National Endowment for the Arts.

 If you or your Hawaii area public or private school has not yet been contacted and would like a visitation and presentation on Friday, September 7, 2018, please see the Contact Page and fill out the form indicating your request.

 Public "kanikapila" jam sessions will be held on Friday and Saturday nights.
 Jam sessions are open to anyone and may include steel guitar masters and other musicians.
 Anyone is invited to participate and play along with the featured players and festival guest musicians.
 Musicians are advised to bring their own instruments, amplifiers and music stands if required.
-The location of the kanikapila will be in the hotel's bar area.
+The location of the kanikapila will be in the hotel's ballroom.

 Open Stage sessions will be presented on Friday and Saturday afternoon.
 These sessions will feature steel guitar players from the United States and worldwide in half-hour playing sessions.
 If you are a Hawaiian Steel Guitar player or a band with a Hawaiian Steel Guitar and would like to reserve an open stage session, please submit your request by filling out the form on the Contact Page.
 Due to the nature of the festival, your performance should be on the Hawaiian steel guitar but incidental use of other Hawaiian instruments is permissible.